HOME green tips

 LATEST DENVER/BOULDER MARKET NEWS

-BOULDER: New Listings Down Prices Up in October in Boulder County.
-New Listings were down 0.7 percent in October for single family homes but increased 32 percent for townhouse-condo properties.
-The Median Sales Price was up 1.7 percent to $540,250 for single family homes and 2.2 percent to $350,000 for townhouse-condo properties.
+BOULDER: Boulder County Prices Predicted to Maintain Highs.
+New Listings in October were down 3.9 percent for single family homes and 13.1 percent for townhouse-condo properties.
+The Median Sales Price was up 7.5 percent to $575,000 for single family homes and up 13 percent to $397,000 for townhouse-condo properties.
 Days on market remain flat, slightly higher for condo properties.